PVC Elbow

 Slip (Socket) Elbows

-PVC Elbow Threaded
+PVC Threaded Elbow

 Threaded connections are sealed with thread seal tape (Teflon tape) or a pipe joint compound to prevent any leakage.
 PVC Elbow with Thread is essential to ensure that the fitting is not over-tightened since such an act might cause irreversible damage to the elbow joint, which is embarrassingly fragile in nature.
 These fittings are the mainstay in situations where PVC Threaded Elbow needs to connect with metal pipes or any other threaded component.
 A pipe is termed a combo elbow if the fitting is threaded on one side and slips on the other, thus allowing for the transition between connection types.

-Understanding PVC Elbow Sizes
+PVC Elbow Sizes

 PVC Elbows are available in a vast range of sizes to match standard PVC pipe diameters.
 The size corresponds to the nominal pipe size it is designed to fit.
 For example, a 2 PVC elbow is made to connect two pieces of 2-inch nominal size PVC pipe.